antoniocosentino/technoland/README.md

 #### What's the point?
 Is this useful?
 Not at all.
 This is mainly a code playground for me.
 Plus: I like Spotify.

+### "In the land of Techno?"
+What does that mean?
+Once I referred to myself working with super-loud headphones as being "in the land of Techno".
+By the way, I don't even listen to that much Techno.

 #### I'm afraid of clicking "Connect".
 Will you steal my info / password?
 Of course not.
 The authentication is done with the official Spotify Connect procedure.
 I will only obtain your temporary token (valid for 1 hour) which, by the way, I'm not even storing because I'm too lazy.